About Simulated Patients

 SPs may be used in conjunction with medical simulation.
 For example, students may be asked to perform an invasive procedure on a task trainer or human patient simulator (mannequin).
 These simulators allows students to practice invasive procedures such as IV insertion, injections or intubation.
 SPs perform the communicative role, while the task trainers allow for practice of more invasive clinical skills, all within the same encounter.

 The SP program also includes teenagers and children in pediatric cases.
-These cases may involve an actual parent or SP portraying a parent.
+These cases may involve an actual parent or SP portraying a parent/guardian.

 SP training consists of case review, role-playing, and question-and-answer sessions.
 SP Educators contact eligible SPs regarding their availability for a particular case or assessment.
-SPs select activities according to their schedule and personal comfort level.
+SPs are recruited for activities according to their schedule and personal comfort level.